You need to look at options if Hardik is not bowling, Bhuvneshwar has to increase his pace: Lee | Sports-Games

 - India

-The Indian team is good enough to reach the semi-finals of the T20 World Cup but for the side to play at its full potential, Hardik Pandya ''needs to start bowling'' and Bhuvneshwar Kumar must crank up the pace, feels former Australian speedster, Brett Lee.
+The Indian team is good enough to reach the semi-finals of T20 World Cup but for the side to play at its full potential, Hardik Pandya ''needs to start bowling'' and Bhuvneshwar Kumar must crank up the pace, feels former Australian speedster Brett Lee.

-In an exclusive interview with PTI, Lee spoke on the Indian team's bowling attack and said it can make a comeback after the 10-wicket defeat to Pakistan in the Super 12s opener in Dubai.
+In an exclusive interview to PTI, Lee spoke on the Indian team's bowling attack and said it has the ability to make a comeback after the 10-wicket defeat to Pakistan in the Super 12s opener in Dubai.

-Bhuvneshwar's lack of pace hasn't escaped Lee's attention and he wants the UP seamer to hit speeds in the late 130s to be effective.
+Bhuvneshwar's lack of pace hasn't escaped Lee's attention and he wants the UP seamer to hit speeds in late 130s in order to be effective.

 ''Look, Bhuvneshwar's great ability was to swing the ball both ways.
 Not many fast bowlers around the world can shape the ball both ways, and to be effective on these wickets, Bhuvneshwar has to bowl close to 140 kmph per hour.
 I think he needs to bowl quick and he needs variation,'' Lee observed.

-''If it's Sharjah, the length of one's delivery has to be a fraction back because there isn't a lot of bounce.
-At the end of the day, what you are trying to achieve is to bowl a ball where it hits the top of off-stump and whether it's pitched at 6 and a half or 7-meter length,'' he explained.
+''If its Sharjah, the length of one's delivery has to be a fraction back because, there isn't a lot of bounce.
+At the end of the day, what you are trying to achieve is to bowl a ball where it hits the top of off-stump and whether it's pitched at 6 and half or 7 metre length,'' he explained.

 He feels that Mohammed Shami has been so successful of late in T20 cricket because he bowls that ''ideal Test match length''.